Battle of Caulk's Field: Background

-In 1814, as part of the War of 1812, Major General Robert Ross of the British Army moved a force into the Chesapeake Bay.
-Ross' subordinates, Vice Admirals Sir Alexander Cochrane and Sir George Cockburn of the Royal Navy, were in charge of naval actions in the Chesapeake Bay.
+In 1814, as part of the War of 1812, a British expeditionary force entered the Chesapeake Bay.
+Vice Admiral Sir Alexander Cochrane, naval commander-in-chief of the North American Station, directed operations in the bay, with Rear Admiral Sir George Cockburn as his second-in-command; Major General Robert Ross of the British Army commanded the accompanying land force.
 In late August, Captain Sir Peter Parker of the frigate was sent in the direction of Baltimore, Maryland as a diversion with the intent of drawing American troops away from the Washington, D.C. area.
 Parker's orders also included raiding the rural areas along the coast of the bay.
 On August 24, British troops defeated an American force at the Battle of Bladensburg, which opened the path to Washington.
 The British then burned the American capital.
 After the destruction of Washington, the British then focused on attacking Baltimore.
 Parker, who was still operating in the northern portion of the Chesapeake Bay, learned that American militia were encamped near Georgetown, Maryland on the eastern shore of the Chesapeake Bay.